distenka/dotnet-core/README.md

 # Overview

-Build in couple of hours & reduce cost/time for your current/next feature
+Build in a couple of hours & reduce cost/time for your current/next feature

 ![Logo](https://avatars.githubusercontent.com/u/191408113?s=200&v=4)